-Competing, training, and coaching others, I see how built arms have exemplified powerful physiques.
-The bicep or biceps brachii is the large muscle that lies on the front part of the upper arm between the shoulder and the elbow.
+- Biceps: The biceps brachii is the large muscle that lies on the anterior part of the upper arm between the shoulder and the elbow.
 It arises on the scapula and runs towards the upper forearm.
-The biceps muscle has two heads -- therefore its name -- the short head and the long head.
-The biceps main function is to flex and supinates the elbow -allowing it to rotate so the palm faces up or forward.
-The biceps is one of three muscles in the anterior compartment of the upper arm, along with the brachialis muscle and the coracobrachialis muscle.
+The biceps muscle has two heads (the short head and the long head) – therefore its name.
+The biceps’ main function is to flex and supinates the elbow -allowing it to rotate so the palm faces up or forward.
+When the biceps contract, they pull up the forearm is pulled up.

 Hammer Curls Benefits